Li-Heng-LH/JavaPlayground/try-gradle/README.md

 ### Gradle tasks ###
 * By running `gradle build`, other tasks required to run before it will run.
 * To run the showDate task: `gradle showDate`
+* `gradle tasks --all` will show all tasks defined, including those not assigned a group.

 &nbsp;